 Pot bellied abdomen

-- An enlarged liver (hepatomegaly) might be palpated, along with smaller muscle mass in general.
+An enlarged liver (hepatomegaly) might be palpated, along with smaller muscle mass (atrophy) in general.

-- Bruising might be seen under the skin or when a blood sample is obtained.
+Bruising (hematoma) might be observed under the skin, or when a blood sample is obtained.

 Several tests are used as an aid in making this diagnosis.
 Each test has its advantages and disadvantages.